Faculty and Staff Resources

 Emergency / Medical Notifications

 Student Affairs provides emergency notifications in situations where students must be absent from class due to an emergency situation but are unable to contact their faculty due to their condition.
 The student is responsible for ensuring documentation is submitted appropriately to Student Affairs, and for contacting their faculty as soon as they are able to initiate arrangements for making up any missed work.
 Students are asked to submit documentation directly to Student Affairs – Dr. Jacqueline Newsome-Williams or Dr. Karen Gerlach – to review with the medical and counseling professionals in the Health and Wellness Center as necessary.
-Due to student privacy and HIPPA requirements, doctors’ notes and specific details of a student’s medical condition should not be shared with individual faculty members.
+Due to student privacy and HIPAA requirements, doctors’ notes and specific details of a student’s medical condition should not be shared with individual faculty members.

 Emergency Notifications are not excused absences; the faculty instructor must still excuse the absence.
 We encourage faculty to apply compassionate rigor in these circumstances.